achempion/software_process_framework/README.md

 Gitflow is a tool to decrease entropy into your repository.
-It contains information how to work with branches (develop, release, master), how to develop and merge features, how to implement hot fixes.
+It contains information how to work with branches (develop, release, master), how to ship features, how to implement hot fixes.

 Useful links:
 - http://nvie.com/posts/a-successful-git-branching-model/ — blog post